dawkagaming/komikku-macos/README.md

   * 2-fingers swipe gesture (touchpad)
   * Swipe gesture (touch screen)
 * Categories to organize your library
+* Automatic tracking of series with MyAnimeList and AniList
-* Automatic update of comics
+* Automatic update of series
 * Automatic download of new chapters
 * Reading history
 * Light and dark themes